 Winooski Natural Resources Conservation District manages the Rethink Runoff Stream Team, supporting outreach efforts for certain Chittenden County municipalities, including water quality monitoring: click here to learn more.

-We look at different things at different sites, depending on what concerns are associated with the location.
-There are a couple of basic resources that identify concerns in streams in Vermont, which are a good starting place for thinking about monitoring.
-One is the biannual list of "Impaired Waters" which you can look at by clicking here.
+We monitor different parameters depending on the concerns that are associated with the location.
+There are a few basic resources that identify concerns across streams in Vermont, which can be a good starting point when thinking about monitoring.
+One is the biannual list of "Impaired Waters."
 Another, more specific to the Winooski watershed, is the Tactical Basin Plan for our basin (another word for watershed -- Winooski is Basin 8 in the State's system): click here to read the most recent TBP.

-The most common pollutants of concern in the streams we sample are phosphorus and chloride.
+The most common pollutants of concern in the streams we sample are phosphorus, nitrogen, and chloride:

 Sampling takes about 15 minutes per site, and volunteers can collect samples from one or more sites.
-No experience necessary and training is provided.
-We collect samples six times over the course of the summer.
-Volunteers can choose to sample on one or all of the sampling dates.
+No experience necessary and training is provided annually at the start of the monitoring season.

 2019 Headwaters Report